Masood-Ahmed271/JAMMM/README.md

 # Important Note:
  While running, if some of the libraries are missing, do install them via `pip install {library-name}` or `npm install {library-name}`.

+# Feedback

+Pull requests are welcome.
+For feedback and suggestions, please reach out to Group 21.

+# License
+COMP3278 Group 21 2022 © The University of Hong Kong

 Thank you for reading.
 Enjoy the app!
 Stay happy and stay safe :)